WURFL/wurfl-microservice-client-python/README.md

 - pywurfl (replaced by urrllib3)
 - @lru_cache (replaced by pylru)

-While in orlder versions cache was used by default, in this version you'll have to use the `setCacheSize` function of the client to ensure it is created and used.
+While in orlder versions cache was used by default, in this version you'll have to use the `set_cache_size` function of the client to ensure it is created and used.

 ## Python WURFL Microservice Client